pedrorivera40/MJOLNIR/HH3_Demo_Script_draft_1.md

 7. Lock a User's account with 3 erroneous logins [SW-R: 1h, Sec-R: 2e].
 8. Reset a User's Password Using the User Management Page [SW-R: 1j, 1k, Sec-R: 2h].

+## Athlete Module

+For the Athlete module we want to showcase the creation of at least two athletes(one for a sport with positions and another one for a sport with categories) and to show the athle profile viewer page where they can see an athletes info including their season stats.

+1. Create an athlete that participates in a sport with positions assigning the positions to the athlete from the athlete management page.**[SOFTWARE REQUIREMENTS 4D,4E]**

+2. Create an athlete that participates in a sport with categories assigning the categories to the athlete. from the athlete management page.**[SOFTWARE REQUIREMENTS 4F]**

+3. Edit an athlete profiles information.**[SOFTWARE REQUIREMENTS 4G]**

+4. Delete an existing athlete.**[SOFTWARE REQUIREMENTS 4H]**

 ## Team Management Module

 For the Team Management module we want to showcase we are able to perform CRUD operations on Team Profiles, and that these operations are propagated to the Database (seen in both dashboard and website views).